aparna-gopalakrishnan/cucumber-webdriverio/README.md

 7. Once the execution is done, you will find json reports in tests/reports/json folder
 8. To generate html reports, use gulp report.
 This will generate html reports and save in tests/reports/html folder we are using cucumber-html-reporter plugin to generate html report

+ ---------------------------- Accessibility Testing with WebdriverIO and Cucumber------------------------------- We can do accessibility testing with webdriverIO now with a utility - axe-webdriverIO Axe is an open source product from Deque and it works as a browser plugin and automated solution Axe-webdriverIO is a webdriverIO binding of axe-webdriverjs In this framework, we have created a configuration file for accessibility named accessibility.conf.js where accessibility feature file and step definitions can be configured.Also created a gulp task 'axe' to invoke accessibility configuration file and selenium tasks. below code will do the axe core rules injection to the html and the same will be validated and provided the results-
+    return new axeBuilder(browser).withTags(['wcag2a','wcag2aa','wcag2aa']).analyze()
+            .then(function(results) {

+                axeViolations = results.value.violations.length;
+                report = results.value.violations;
+                //If any violation found, write the error into a json file, and mark the test as failed with error details
+                //Violation description will have description of the problem, rule id, what and where to fix in html if (axeViolations > 0) {

+                    //Marking test as failed if any accessibility violation is found

+                    return Promise.reject(
+                        new Error(
+                            JSON.stringify(report, null, '\t'))

+                    );
+                }
+            });